Tommy Pham Preview, Player Props: Diamondbacks vs. Cubs

-On Friday, Tommy Pham (.538 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 2:20 PM ET.
+Tommy Pham -- with an on-base percentage of .262 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Chicago Cubs, with Justin Steele on the hill, on September 9 at 2:20 PM ET.

-In his last appearance, he hit two homers in his last appearance (going 2-for-5) against the Cubs.
+He is looking to bounce back after he struck out four times in his last game against the Cubs.

 Tommy Pham Game Info & Props vs. the Cubs